zhaojj2209/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

+**Use case: UC06 - Delete an income**

 **MSS**

-1. User requests to list expenses.
+1. User requests to list incomes.
-2. Fine$$e shows a list of expenses.
+2. Fine$$e shows a list of incomes.
-3. User requests to delete a specific expense.
+3. User requests to delete a specific income.
-4. Fine$$e deletes the expense.
+4. Fine$$e deletes the income.

     Use case ends.